pawaclawczyk/digital-garden/References/Playing to Win.md

 The main story.
 P&G had competitive technology, but the market (plastic bags) was already ruled by large players (similar conditions as in the case of orange juice).
 This time P&G started looking for a third option beside play-and-lose or licensing out the technology.
 It started a joint venture with one of the current competitors, giving out the technology, full control over the business and product, and taking only 10% of shares (later 20%).
 Over the years the business multiplied the initial value.

+P&G redefined who "winning" means.
+The previous approach was to become the market undisputed leader with its own brand.
+This time P&G didn't enter market directly, instead they take a part in the success of other company's brand.

 There are two kinds of winning strategies producing sustainable competitive advantage.
 1. Low-cost strategies.
 The technology, scale, operational systems allows you to produce the same quality product or service at lower cost than competitors.
 You may need to sacrifice nonconforming customers.
 2. Differentiation strategies.
 Your product or service is more valuable to the customers than products or services of the competitors.
 You can sell it for higher price, while having the costs on the same level as competitors.
 You must think of every aspect of your product or service.
 You need to satisfy the individual customer needs and expectations.